Tools Workshop: How to Advance Gender Diversity and Leadership in Financial Services

-Join us for the first in a series of hands-on learning workshops featuring one of the key tools from the FinEquity resource guide on Gender Diversity and Leadership Development in Financial Services.
-In this workshop, Sarah Buitoni from Women’s World Banking will provide a detailed walk-through on how banks, MFIs and FinTechs can use the Women’s World Banking ‘Gender Assessment Methodology’ to build strong, gender-diverse teams and position themselves to serve women’s markets.
+This webinar was the first of a series of hands-on learning workshops featuring one of the key tools from the FinEquity resource guide on Gender Diversity and Leadership Development in Financial Services.
+In this workshop, Sarah Buitoni from Women’s World Banking provided a detailed walk-through on how banks, MFIs and FinTechs can use the Women’s World Banking ‘Gender Assessment Methodology’ to build strong, gender-diverse teams and position themselves to serve women’s markets.
 Using a brief confidential questionnaire, the methodology allows financial service providers (FSPs) to assess their strategic approach to gender equality, identify gaps and opportunities for improvement, learn about best practices on gender equality globally, set concrete goals and targets, and measure progress over time.

 Sarah Buitoni is the Director of Leadership & Diversity Programs at Women’s World Banking.
 Sarah is responsible for designing and delivering learning solutions that help global financial inclusion leaders across the private and public sectors better serve women customers and build diverse talent.
 Prior to joining Women's World Banking, Sarah consulted on post-conflict and alternative education initiatives for UNICEF and worked with global organizations including the Women’s Refugee Commission and Institute of International Education.
 She holds a Master of International Affairs from Columbia University and a BA in Latin American studies and Spanish from Barnard College.
 Sarah is a Co-Active® executive coach and holds certifications in the Center for Creative Leadership Benchmarks® 360 Assessment Suite, the Myers Briggs Type Indicator® (MBTI), and the Neethling Brain Instrument (NBI™).
 She is also a certified ATD Master Curriculum Designer®, Six Seconds Emotional Intelligence Practitioner, and Adaptive Leadership facilitator.

-Shweta Singh has over 15 years of experience as a human resource professional.
-She is an HR leader who partners closely with business to shape the talent agenda, lead change management, and diversity strategy, and is skilled in business planning, operations management, HR consulting, banking, and executive Search.
-She has worked with industries like management consulting firms, manufacturing, and housing finance.
-Prior to joining Sewa Grih Rin Ltd. as Head HR, she was associated with PNB Housing Finance as Chief Manager – HR (National Role), taking care of talent development, PMS, compensation and benefit, succession planning , employee engagement, and campus hiring agendas.
+Shweta Singh has over 15 years of experience as a human resources professional.
+She is an HR leader who partners closely with businesses to shape the talent agenda, lead change management and diversity strategy, and is skilled in business planning, operations management, HR consulting, banking, and executive search.
+She has worked with management consulting firms, manufacturing, and housing finance.
+Prior to joining Sewa Grih Rin Ltd. as Head HR, she was associated with PNB Housing Finance as Chief Manager – HR (National Role), taking care of talent development, PMS, compensation and benefits, succession planning , employee engagement, and campus hiring agendas.
 In the past, she was also associated with among the most reputed HR management consulting (i.e., Mercer Consulting).
 She has worked both as an HR Consultant and in HR Business partnering roles.
 She is a MBA graduate with a specialization in HR.